-∑Types of Airbags
+■Types of Airbags

-The airbags can inflate whenever the ignition switch is in ON $[\overline{II}]^{1}$ .
+The airbags can inflate whenever the power mode is in ON.

 After an airbag inflates in a crash, you may see a small amount of smoke.
 This is from the combustion process of the inflator material and is not harmful.
 People with respiratory problems may experience some temporary discomfort.
 If this occurs, get out of the vehicle as soon as it is safe to do so.